apache/airflow/docs/apache-airflow-providers-amazon/executors/batch-executor.rst

 (or ``CloudWatchLogsFullAccessV2``) policies.
 The Job Role is the role that is used by the containers to make AWS API requests.
 This role needs to have permissions based on the tasks that are described in the DAG being run.
-If you are loading DAGs via an S3 bucket, this role needs to have permission to read the S3 bucket.
+If you are loading Dags via an S3 bucket, this role needs to have permission to read the S3 bucket.

 To create a new Job Role or Execution Role, follow the steps